-Patrick E. Hobbs Commissioner Mr. Hobbs was appointed to the Commission in November 2004 by Governor James E. McGreevey.
+Patrick E. Hobbs Chair Mr. Hobbs was appointed to the Commission in November 2004 by Governor James E. McGreevey.
 He is the Dean of Seton Hall University School of Law, a position he has held since 1999.
 From 1996 through 1999, Mr. Hobbs was Associate Dean for Finance at the Law School.
 He is also a professor of law at Seton Hall, teaching in the areas of taxation and law & literature.
-He is a member of the boards of the Newark Beth Israel Medical Center, the New Jersey Commission on Professionalism and the New Jersey Institute for Continuing Legal Education.
-He serves on the Advisory Board of LexisNexis Martindale Hubbell.
-He served two terms as Chair of the American Bar Association Section on Legal Education's Development Committee.
+He is a member of the boards of the Newark Beth Israel Medical Center and the New Jersey Law and Education Empowerment Project, a diversity pipeline initiative housed at Seton Hall Law School.
+From 2010 through 2011, he oversaw athletics for the University He served two terms as Chair of the American Bar Association Section on Legal Education's Development Committee.
 In 2004, he chaired the Mayor's Blue Ribbon Commission on the development of Newark's Downtown Core.
-Prior to joining the faculty of Seton Hall Law School, he was an associate in private practice.
+Prior to joining the faculty of Seton Hall School of Law, he was an associate in private practice.
 Mr. Hobbs is a graduate of Seton Hall School of Law, earned his law degree from the University of North Carolina at Chapel Hill and earned an advanced law degree in taxation from New York University School of Law.